kubeshop/tracetest/examples/tracetest-new-relic-otel-demo/README.md

 ## Project structure

 The project is built with Docker Compose.
-It contains two distinct `docker-compose.yaml` files.
+It contains a `docker-compose.yaml` file with 25 services.

 ### 1. OpenTelemetry Demo
 The `docker-compose.yaml` file and `.env` file in the root directory are for the OpenTelemetry Demo.

 ### 2. Tracetest & New Relic
-The `docker-compose.yaml` file, `collector.config.yaml`, and `tracetest.config.yaml` in the `tracetest` directory are for the setting up Tracetest and the OpenTelemetry Collector.
+At the bottom of the `docker-compose.yaml` file you'll see the Tracetest service.
+In the `./otelcollector/otelcol-config-extras.yml` you'll see the config for forwarding traces to both Tracetest and New Relic.
+The `./tracetest/tracetest.config.yaml` is for the setting up Tracetest and the OpenTelemetry Collector.

-The `tracetest` directory is self-contained and will run all the prerequisites for enabling OpenTelemetry traces and trace-based testing with Tracetest, as well as routing all traces the OpenTelemetry Demo generates to New Relic.
+The `tracetest` directory also contains an `e2e` directory with a `http-test.yaml` file which is a Tracetest test definition for running a test via the Tracetest CLI.

 ### Docker Compose Network
 All `services` in the `docker-compose.yaml` are on the same network and will be reachable by hostname from within other services.
-E.g. `tracetest:21321` in the `collector.config.yaml` will map to the `tracetest` service, where the port `21321` is the port where Tracetest accepts traces.
+E.g. `tracetest:21321` in the `otelcol-config-extras.yml` will map to the `tracetest` service, where the port `21321` is the port where Tracetest accepts traces.

 ## OpenTelemetry Demo